siemens/ix-icons/.changeset/fuzzy-carrots-drive.md

 "@siemens/ix-icons": minor
 ---

-Allow preloading of specific icons.
+Allow users to put specific icons into the cache.